 Each year, the Compensation Committee establishes an annual cash incentive plan, providing target bonus payouts based on a percentage of the applicable individual's base salary.
-In 2022, we provided our Named Executive Officers with the opportunity to earn short-term incentive compensation under the 2022 Cash Incentive Plan (the "2022 Cash Plan").
+In 2023, we provided our Named Executive Officers with the opportunity to earn short-term incentive compensation under the 2023 Cash Incentive Plan (the "2023 Cash Plan").

-Under the 2022 Cash Plan, cash bonuses become payable based upon the achievement of corporate goals and a review of personal performance, with performance determinations made at the discretion of the Compensation Committee.
-For each participant in the 2022 Cash Plan, the corporate performance goals related to the Company's financial and operational performance.
-The corporate goals established under the 2022 Cash Plan reflect the Company's continued belief that executive compensation should be tied to goals related to net sales growth, clinical development, and regulatory approval with respect to current or potential product candidates, business development, our cash position, and our pipeline of potential product candidates, which goals are designed to support stockholder value creation, taking into account the volatile nature of the Company's industry.
-The corporate goals reviewed by our Compensation Committee and subsequently approved by the Board under the 2022 Cash Plan were designed to be challenging, but attainable with strong management performance.
+Under the 2023 Cash Plan, cash bonuses become payable based upon the achievement of corporate goals and a review of personal performance, with performance determinations made at the discretion of the Compensation Committee.
+For each participant in the 2023 Cash Plan, the corporate performance goals related to the Company's financial and operational performance.
+The corporate goals established under the 2023 Cash Plan reflect the Company's continued belief that executive compensation should be tied to goals related to net sales growth, clinical development, and regulatory approval with respect to current or potential product candidates, business development, expense management, cash position, and our pipeline of potential product candidates, which goals are designed to support stockholder value creation, taking into account the volatile nature of the Company's industry.
+The corporate goals reviewed and approved by our Compensation Committee and subsequently ratified by the Board under the 2023 Cash Plan were designed to be challenging, but attainable with strong management performance.

-The 2022 Cash Plan provides the Compensation Committee and the Board with the discretion to adjust the actual bonus that an executive officer would be eligible to receive under the plan from 0% to 200% of the executive's "Target Bonus (%)" shown in the "Named Executive Officer" table below.
+The 2023 Cash Plan provides the Compensation Committee and the Board with the discretion to adjust the actual bonus that an executive officer would be eligible to receive under the plan from 0% to 200% of the executive's "Target Bonus (%)" shown in the "Named Executive Officer" table below.
 Pursuant to its discretionary authority, our Compensation Committee also considered other company and individual performance goals, current economic conditions, and the performance by each executive officer when evaluating whether and to what extent to award bonuses.
+For 2023, the CEO's bonus was based 100% on corporate goal achievement; and, for non-CEO officers, bonus was weighted such that 70% was based on corporate goal achievement, and 30% on individual performance.

 Our Compensation Committee uses a threshold of "40% completion of aggregate corporate goals" to determine whether any bonuses should be received by the executive officers.
+Eligibility for this bonus, and the amount of the actual bonus, are not guaranteed, and are reviewed and determined for each executive annually by the Compensation Committee.
 Generally, in order to be eligible to receive the maximum bonus payout, the Company's performance must not only exceed the targets established by our Compensation Committee, but the individual's contribution to that achievement must also exceed the contribution expected of that individual in the course of performing their duties at the level expected of someone in that individual's position.
-The table below sets forth each of the corporate goals established under the 2022 Cash Plan, as well as the weight given to each such goal and the percentage attainment of that goal as determined and approved by the Compensation Committee and subsequently ratified by the Board:
+The table below sets forth each of the corporate goals established under the 2023 Cash Plan, as well as the weight given to each such goal and the percentage attainment of that goal as determined and approved by the Compensation Committee and subsequently ratified by the Board: